Three dead in east Ukraine, Putin warns of "abyss"

 "Instead of realising that there is something wrong with the Ukrainian government and attempting dialogue, they made more threats of force ...
 This is another very grave crime by Kiev's current leaders," Putin said in a televised question-and-answer session with the Russian public that has become an annual event.

-"I hope that they are able to realise what a pit, what an abyss the current authorities are in and dragging the country into," said Putin, who stressed what he called his right to use military force while still saying he preferred dialogue.
+"I hope that they are able to realise what a pit, what an abyss the current authorities are in and dragging the country into," said Putin, who dismissed as "rubbish" accusations that Russian agents were acting in east Ukraine.

-At the Ukrainian national guard headquarters in Mariupol there was clear evidence the building had come under attack.
+At the national guard headquarters in Mariupol there was clear evidence that the building had come under attack.

 "They came here around 8:15 p.m., demanding that we surrender our weapons and join the people.
 There were some women with them, but then they left," said police Major Oleksandr Kolesnichenko, deputy commander of the base.